hexawyz/Exo/Docs/Razer DeathAdder Platform 3.md

 00 3f 000000 09030e 01 0f 02 00ffff ff00ff 00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000800
 ```

-This is setting the breathing effect with two colors.
+This sets the breathing effect parameters for the specified led.
+It does not enable the breathing effect, which needs to be enabeld separately.

 ##### Function `03`:`0F` - Dock Lighting Synchronization